HypeCheck

 Hemicellulase

-Also known as: hemicellulose enzyme, xylanase, plant fiber enzyme, cell wall enzyme
+Also known as: hemicellulose enzyme, xylanase, arabinoxylanase, plant fiber enzyme

 What the Science Says

-Hemicellulase is a digestive enzyme that breaks down hemicellulose, a tough structural fiber found in plant cell walls.
-In animal studies, it has been combined with other enzymes like cellulase and pectinase to improve nutrient absorption from plant-based feeds, including better protein and organic matter digestibility in broiler chickens.
-It also plays a role in industrial processes like biofuel production and bread-making, where it helps break down plant material more efficiently.
+Hemicellulase is a digestive enzyme that breaks down hemicellulose, a tough plant fiber found in grains, vegetables, and legumes.
+In animal studies, it has been used in combination with other enzymes like cellulase and pectinase to improve nutrient absorption and feed efficiency.
+A bread-dough study also explored its effects on dough quality during proofing, suggesting it may influence the texture of fiber-rich foods.

 What It Doesn't Do